-The Issuer and the Originator, as originator within the meaning of the Securitisation Regulation, have agreed that the Originator is the "reporting entity" under Article 7(2) of the Securitisation Regulation to fulfil the information requirements of Article 7(1) of the Securitisation Regulation (the "Reporting Entity").
-The Reporting Entity, as originator, shall also be responsible for compliance with Article 7 of the Securitisation Regulation, pursuant to Article 22(5) of the Securitisation Regulation.
+The Issuer and the Originator, as originator within the meaning of the EU Securitisation Regulation and the UK Securitisation Regulation, have agreed that the Originator is the "reporting entity" under Article 7(2) of the EU Securitisation Regulation and the UK Securitisation Regulation requirements of Article 7(1) of the EU Securitisation Regulation and the UK Securitisation Regulation (the "Reporting Entity").
+The Reporting Entity, as originator, shall also be responsible for compliance with Article 7 of the EU Securitisation Regulation and the UK Securitisation Regulation.